-We responded to this matter by performing procedures in relation to Inventory Obsolescence.
+We responded to this matter by performing procedures in relation to inventory obsolescence.
 Our audit work in relation to this included, but was not restricted to, the following:

-- Obtained an understanding of the Company's controls and tested the design and implementation of those controls, including those related to management's process for developing the estimates used in the determination of net realizable value and the inventory obsolescence adjustment. - Performed a retrospective review on the prior year's inventory write off and compared it to current year activity to evaluate management's ability to accurately estimate the net realizable value. - Recalculated specific selling prices and costs to sell of items to audit the accuracy of the reserve. - Compared changes in the reserve for unusual trends.
+- Obtaining an understanding of the Corporation's controls and assessing the design and implementation of those controls, including those related to management's process for developing the estimates used in the determination of net realizable value and the inventory obsolescence adjustment. - Performing a retrospective review on the prior year's inventory write off and comparing it to current year activity to evaluate management's ability to accurately estimate the net realizable value. - Recalculating specific selling prices and costs to sell of inventory items to assess the accuracy of the reserve. - Analyzing changes in the reserve from the prior year, to identify unusual trends and conclude on whether the reserve is appropriate.